-We also strive to make each project come in at a reasonable cost.
+We also strive to make every project come in at a reasonable cost.
 With careful planning overall construction costs for green buildings can be equivalent to conventional building costs.
 For example, while we spend more money on our walls and roof assemblies by including with more insulation, obsessive air-sealing, and higher performance windows, we end up spending much less on heating and cooling systems.
 We also work closely with builders from the earliest stages of design to reduce changes at the time of construction.
 We find this approach allows us to create high performance buildings while being able to avoid additional costs and budget overrides.
 With thoughtful planning and design, we've proven that “green” doesn't have to cost more.

 In the end, however, what our clients say they like most like about our projects are the simple design moves that make each building appealing and comfortable.
 We are serious about green, healthy and affordable buildings, but we are passionate about design.
 After all, good design is the key to optimizing the value of any property.

-We love cities and urban design, and we have a soft spot for designing for abandoned or underutilized city lots.
+We love cities and urban design and we have a soft spot for designing in abandoned or underutilized city lots.
 Part of "sustainability on all fronts" philosophy, urban infill requires wrestling with a series of constraints, from soil contamination and decaying utilities to "fitting in" with the existing fabric of the neighborhood. thinking through many constraints, from soil contamination and decaying utilities to to "fitting into" the existing fabric of the neighborhood.
 At Truth Box, we specialize in maximizing the potential of challenging urban sites.